 - Be in the background and check the homework is done to the best of their ability, don’t correct it. but help them to learn how to lay out their homework.
 Use mind maps for story or essay writing as well as learning about new topics. ( see my blog post on how to do this)

 - Ask the teacher can they use a laptop or word processor to complete their work on and print out the results to hand in.

-- Organisation and planning is key particularly for teenagers with so many classes.
+- Organisation and planning are key particularly for teenagers with so many classes.
 Using a calendar to keep an eye on key dates for assignments.
 Having a system of colour coding their timetable and books etc to match particular subjects.
-This will also help them get use to idea of doing this at Third level.
+This will also help them get used to the idea of doing this at Third level.

-See also some suggestions from last week about environment around homework.
+See also some suggestions from last week about the environment around homework.

 Communication with school – crucial!

 - Make sure the school knows about your child’s diagnosis as soon as you do.